SEED ORDERS OVER $100 SHIP FREE!

 More plants = more pollinators!
 If you have the space, be a hero and plant this garden kit.
 At under $4 per plant, it is our most affordable garden kit!

 With a unique amphitheater design and a vibrant layering of colors, this kit is a dazzling, diverse collection for gardener and pollinator alike.
-Wild Indigo and New Jersey Tea serve as stunning ornamentals even when not in bloom, and summer brings blooms of orange, purples, blues and yellows.
-As autumn falls, Aster and Blazing Star blooms remain with the regal mounds of Dropseed and Bluestem grasses.
-This Garden Kit also features several host plants, including Butterfly Weed which acts as a host for Monarch butterflies.
+Spring bloomers like Prairie Smoke and Monarda will serve the first flying insects.
+Summer brings blooms of orange, purples, blues and yellows, attracting all pollinators.
+As autumn descends, Aster and Blazing Star blooms remain with the regal mounds of Bluestem grasses.
+This Garden Kit also features several host plants.

 Included with each order, Planting and Care Instructions & Layout Suggestions for Planting (see COMPONENTS tab)